rebelsky/csc151/home/index.md

 * Lab writeups: 10%
 * Project: 10%;
 * Quizzes: 10%;
-* Exams: 45% (3 graded exams plus optional final);
+* Exams (4 graded exams plus optional final): 44%;
-* Best of individual work (quizzes, average exam, final): 5%.
+* Best of individual work (quizzes, average exam, final): 6%.

 The final examination for this course is *optional*.
 It can be used as a makeup for one examination.
 I will count the final examination only if it is higher than your lowest examination, and it will replace the grade for that examination.
-Once the registrar tells me when our exam is scheduled, I will update this page with its dates.
+Our final examination is scheduled for 9:00 a.m. on Friday, Dec.
+19. However, since my other course has a final at 9:00 a.m. on Tuesday, December 16, I can also offer the final then.
+(If neither time works for you, let's talk.
+I'll find another time.)

 I will drop the grade on one quiz (the quiz with the lowest grade).